 Fall is our favorite time of the year to hike: the temperatures have cooled off, the bugs are mostly gone, and the colors in the mountains are incredible.
 For this shoulder season, we always make some adjustments to our hiking gear kit, adding a little bit of warmth and protection for the changing conditions.
 Below are five fall clothing and footwear ideas for hikers, tried and tested with our countless hours on the trail during all seasons.
 For more information on hiking gear in general, see our hiking gear reviews.

 For a great fall hiker, you can’t go wrong with the Salomon X Ultra 3 GTX.
-Salomon dominates our hiking footwear rankings in general by offering the best combinations of comfort, weight, and protection, and this is our favorite lightweight shoe of 2020.
+Salomon dominates our hiking footwear rankings in general by offering the best combinations of comfort, weight, and protection, and this is our favorite lightweight shoe of 2021.
 The X Ultra 3 has the feel of a running shoe but with more durability and support, and the Gore-Tex liner will give you extra peace of mind should you encounter a wet and muddy trail.
+Note: Salomon released the newer X Ultra 4 for 2021, which has a more modern look, revised lacing system and chassis, and slightly wider fit in the toe box (read our in-depth review here).
 Another solid lightweight option is the Merrell Moab 2 (also sold in both low-top and mid-height versions), a super comfortable pick for day hikers but with a bit less traction and stability than the Salomon.
 And if you prefer the extra protection of a higher-cut model, see our article on the best hiking boots.

 2. Thicker Hiking Pants